Jason5D/Jason5D/README.md

 Hello my name is Jason.

-I've also had a great interest in the technical side of my previous roles in the lighting industry.
+I've always had a great interest in the technical side of my previous roles in the lighting industry.
 So I decided last year to pursue a career in tech.
-Since then I've completed numerous course and built several projects.
+Since then I've completed numerous courses and built several projects.
 It's been a great experience because I actually enjoy this work in my spare time, and would like to find a role where I can do this full time.

 Here is some quick information about me: